 - Increased appetite

-You can tell if a person relapses when these signs appear bit are then replaced by unexplained energy or euphoria.
+You can tell if a person relapses when these signs appear and are then replaced by unexplained energy or euphoria.

 Choosing a Drug Rehab Facility or Cocaine Addiction Treatment Program

 There are various different types of programs available for cocaine addiction treatment.
-Most addiction treatment programs offer inpatient care, where the individual seeking treatment moves out into the center or facility.
-This allows the individual around-the-clock care and supervision.
+Most addiction treatment programs offer inpatient care.
+In these settings, the individual seeking treatment lives at the treatment center or facility.
+This allows individual around-the-clock care and supervision.

-Another option is a program that provides outpatient care, allowing the individual the flexibility to work on fighting their addiction while living in their home.
+Another option is a program that provides outpatient care.
+It gives the individual the flexibility to work on fighting their addiction while living in their home.

-There are quite a few different elements to think about, when searching for the best addiction rehab facility.
+There are quite a few different elements to think about when searching for the best addiction rehab facility.
 Some may realize they have a high risk for relapse making staying at home impossible.
-There may be friends or close relatives that may use cocaine, so the individual seeking help may find it difficult to steer clear of drugs or dealers.
-And then there are the cravings to contend with when they see certain people o places.
+There may be friends or close relatives that may use cocaine.
+So, the individual seeking help may find it difficult to steer clear of drugs or dealers.
+And then, there are the cravings to contend with when they see certain people or places.

 The inpatient option works well for folks that are like this.
-Being surrounded 24 seven by the safe environment example of triggers and drugs, makes the recovery process that much easier.
+Those who are recovering from cocaine abuse might need 24/7 access to support and encouragement.
 These facilities teach techniques and skills that allow individuals to resist relapse.

-Other times friends and family can provide understanding and support.
-These can be considered their community.
-They need motivation from this community in order to remain faithful in treatment and on the path of recovery.
-These type of individuals who lean hard on the community for the recovery may find the inpatient option too difficult.
+Other times friends and family members can provide understanding and support.
+Those in recovery need motivation from this community in order to remain faithful in treatment and on the path of recovery.
+These types of individuals who lean hard on the community for the recovery may find the inpatient option too difficult.
 This may be a situation where choosing an outpatient treatment center would be in their best interest.

-However if someone has tried to recover from cocaine use via outpatient programs in relapsed, then it may be best to try again in some sort of inpatient program instead.
+However, some people may have tried to recover from cocaine use via outpatient programs but relapsed afterward.
+In these cases, it may be best to try again in some sort of inpatient program instead.
 Either way, there are no exact rules on which setting one should have.
 It simply depends on the individual’s needs.

-Whichever drug rehab facility is chosen, it should be in a good enough distance to provide care or have the resources to arrange care in the community to help with recovery after treatment is done.
+Whichever drug rehab facility a person chooses, it should be in a good enough distance to provide care or have the resources to arrange care in the community to help with recovery after treatment is done.

 Living in Recovery